ehmprah/frgmnts.blog/docs/f/one-year-core-defense-numbers-learnings.md

 It has been exactly one year since [Core Defense](https://coredefense.ehmprah.com/) was released on Steam and in this post I'll share with you both the hard numbers as well as the lessons I learned along the way.

-Before we get to the actual numbers, I'll give you a quick recap of the game's history, especially of the things I did after the release on Steam:
+Before we get to it, I'll give you a quick recap of the game's history so far, especially of the things I did after the release on Steam:

-- Core Defense was released as first access on itch.io six months prior to the release, where it sold 106 units and grossed $1,144
+- Core Defense was available as first access on itch.io six months prior to the release, where it sold 106 units and grossed $1,144
-- Core Defense was released on Steam on July 31, 2020 at a $9.99 price point, had 3632 wishlists before the launch, sold 2,546 units and grossed $20,186 in the first week on Steam
+- It was fully released on Steam on July 31, 2020 at a $9.99 price point, had 3632 wishlists before the launch, sold 2,546 units and grossed $20,186 in the first week on Steam
 - I've since built 25 patches (3 of which were big content updates)
 - Released the Mastery Expansion DLC on Steam on March 19, 2021 at a $4.99 price point
 - Released the iOS & Android versions of the game on April 21, 2021 with a freemium business model, unlocking the full game at a $4.99 price point, the expansion for $2.99 and a bundle for both priced at $6.99